tableau/extension-date-updater/README.md

 ## Using the Extension
 1. Bring in the extension
-2. In the configuration window, choose the date parameter to update *Note: It must be a Date or Date-Time parameter and must allow "All" values*
+2. In the configuration window you will see all date parameters listed *Note: It must be a Date or Date-Time parameter and must allow "All" values*
-3. Click OK
+3. Select what date you want to set the paramters to when the dashboard is loaded.
+If you don't want any updates on a parameter, choose None.

-Note: You can add as many instances of this extension as you like!
+4. Click OK and watch your parameter update!

 ## How to install for local use
 1. Make sure you have [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) installed.